of a brand

 Good communication design requires having an articulated mission, position, and identity — an actionable brand platform.

-We have a streamlined yet thorough approach to establishing effective brand platforms for companies and organizations.
-We’ve worked for years refining a process that gives us the tools to develop engaging and effective design programs.
+We have a streamlined yet thorough approach to developing effective brand platforms for companies and organizations.
+We’ve worked for years refining a process that gives us the tools to create engaging and effective design programs.

 Instead we’ll give you a tight, succinct, non-negotiated roadmap that tells us what you need to be and where we need to go.

 (If we don’t know where we’re going, how will we know when we get there?)

 We follow a system in our work, but it is more a practice than a formula.
 The way in which we lead our clients through the brand development journey is a crucial part of our creative process.

 Identity and positioning mean different things to different people.
 This is not a good thing.
 Here is what some frequently used — and abused — terms mean to us: